sahrayusuf/auto_music_transcription/README.md

 * Takes in a drawn, closed curve
 * Smooths it
-* Generates an animation reflecting the application of any one geometric flow to the curve
+* Generates an animation reflecting the application of a specified geometric flow to the curve

 :D